ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 ## Introduction

-Web applications interact with mbed Device Server (mbed DS) using a set of RESTful Web interfaces over HTTP.
+Web applications interact with mbed Device Connector using a set of RESTful Web interfaces over HTTP.
 These interfaces provide administration, lookup and eventing services.

 All REST API calls are authenticated by using the API keys (notifications, subscription, pre-subscription).

-## mbed DS Data Model
+## mbed Device Connector Data Model

-The mbed DS data model is divided into:
+The mbed Device Connector data model is divided into:

 - mbed users.
 - endpoints (mbed Clients).